webqit/quantum-js/README.md

 ## Examples

-Let's start how we could write reactive Custom Elements:
+Let's start with how we could write reactive Custom Elements:

 **--> Example 1:** Consider is a custom element that has Reflex Function as its `render()` method.
 The `render()` method would be run only once and subsequent updates would happen as reflex actions.